 Yes, "everyone" (the estimated 1.8 billion speakers that do) seems to manage to "speak" it, but how long does it take to learn to read (decode) and pronounce English words and learn how to write (spell)?
 Finnish kids start school at age 7 and they ace PISA tests.
-How much money does it take to make it look like there is not a problem!
-A LOT MORE!
+How much money does it take to make it look like there is not a problem?
+A LOT!
 In the USA alone, there could be savings of up to $ 24 billions a year if the spelling system was regularized, as 1.5 years of schooling is expensive.
-We could, teach ethics or financial literacy, in lieu of spending time learning a disabled spelling system or labelling kids disabled with extra teachers.
+We could, teach ethics or financial literacy, in lieu of spending time learning a disabled spelling system or labelling kids disabled with extra teachers or we could have universal daycare.
 Creating FREE programs to transcode between English spelling systems would be easy and effective.
 Another solution would be to enforce the teaching of Esperanto (or Ido) as a 2nd language in ALL countries in the world.
 The Chinese might decide to choose for us, but it might not be any of the two choices.
 Why are our leaders looking the other way?
 Aren't citizens aware that there is a problem?
+Are they calling them?
 Is it because English is one of those rare languages that does NOT have a regulating body?
+(It might soon.)
 In any case, if it has any chance, reforms must take place in schools only and first, and must be phased in over 10 to 15 years.
 (All links open in a separate window!)
 MANY countries have had reforms and most worked, although all of them would be more effective if they had been better implemented.
 In any case, there is something very rotten in the state ... of the English language!
 The data on the next page proves it.
 (That page has a lot of video content and information, which might make the initial download slow.
 But, once it is done, save it to read it later.)